Best Smith Sunglasses for Fishing and Water Sports 2023

 In my experience with a variety of different lens colors from Smith, I’d say the advertised lighting conditions are accurate.
 The blue mirror lenses I have on the Castaways were awesome for surf fishing on a cloudless day.
 And the brown lenses on my Guide’s Choice or Reddings are my go-to for everyday wear and any-condition fishing.

-Woman smiling with smith rockaway sunglasses
+Woman smiling with Smith Rockaway sunglasses

 A mirror finish is best for really bright sunny days.